How do I tell my babies?

 This doesn’t mean we have to hide our emotions.
 It’s okay to cry in sadness, to be angry that this is happening, to be scared of what’s next.
 God doesn’t expect us or even want us to pretend.
 We are human, and our feelings were made by God himself.
 So know that this family will not fake fine, but we will remain unshaken in our faith in Him.

 Momma loves you bigger than you could ever imagine.
 Thiiiiis wide.
 To the moon and back.
 Around Jupiter.
 As deep as the ocean.
 I love you the purplest.
 My babies you’ll always be.

 But God’s love for you and me is even bigger than a momma’s love or a bedtime story read millions of times all around the world.

 He is our No Matter What.
 He is our Forever and Ever and a Day.

 And He’s got us.
 So let’s let our light shine for Jesus, especially during this coming dark season of our lives, and let us hold hands as we face this together.

 (I truly do have more questions than answers at this point.
 I have labs and testing the morning of Monday, Dec.
 10th, then appointments with multiple doctors, including oncology and surgery.
 A treatment plan will be laid out by this team, and we will go from there.
-They cannot officially state which stage I’m in until further testing in done to determine if the cancer has spread to my lungs, bones, etc, but at this point, based solely on the size of the mass and its invasiveness in surrounding tissue, it’s at least Stage 2, more likely 3.
+They cannot officially state which stage I’m in until further testing in done to determine if the cancer has spread to my lungs, bones, etc, but at this point, based solely on the size of the mass and its invasiveness in surrounding tissue, it’s likely Stage 2.
 The lymph nodes checked during the biopsy were clear, which is a good sign.
 It’s estimated that the treatments will last 9-12 months.)